BilalMern/react/5 Lets get hooked/README.md

   const [listOfCard,setlistOfCard]=useState([{},{}])
             |              |                   |
       State Variable  Function to call      default
-                      to whatever
+                      to whatever            value of
-                      we need to update
+                      we need to update      state variable
                       in state variable
+                      (Responsible for
+                      updation of stare
+                      variable)

 Whenever the State Variable updates React reRender the component.